jhmarkkk/Youtube_Analysis/README.md

 ## Introduction
 Our project uses the official [Youtube Data API](https://developers.google.com/youtube/v3) to form datasets on videos in the past 3 days.

-Based on the datasets, we use machine learning models to predict:
+Based on the datasets, our objective was to use machine learning models to predict:
 1. Whether a video will trend or not
 2. What Youtube video category (e.g. Gaming, Sports, Music) a video belongs to based on its title